robertompf/UOOutlands/README.md

 This is a public script repository of scripts for the Steam client, written specifically for the Outlands server ruleset.
 Most of the scripts I have written, but I always appreciate hosting contributions from others.
 The directory layout should be self explanatory if you are looking for anything in particular.

+I have donated my time to help the shard, by writing these scripts.
+There is no expectation, either implicit or explicit, that I be rewarded in any way.
+I give my time freely to help your game experience.
+If you see an issue, please notify me immediately.
+Please respect the amount of work involved by making sure any criticism or comments are constructive.

+:gem: -Jewele

 ## New and Noteworthy
 || Description | Link
 | --- | --- | --- |
 |:droplet:| Alchemy trainer using shelf  |[Link](https://raw.githubusercontent.com/gmccord333/UOOutlands/master/Skills/Alchemy%20(Shelf).txt)
 |:mag:| Vendor mall search macro (very popular)  |[Link](https://raw.githubusercontent.com/gmccord333/UOOutlands/master/Utility/VendorMall.txt)
 |:first_quarter_moon:| Gate hopper.
 Fastest way out of dungeon gates |[Link](https://raw.githubusercontent.com/gmccord333/UOOutlands/master/Utility/GateHopper.txt)

 ## Reminders